 Algoma does not currently believe that it would be a PFIC for U.S. federal income tax purposes for the current taxable year or future taxable years as a result of such years' operations if the composition of the income, assets and operations of Algoma and its subsidiaries for each such year were substantially similar to those of its prior two taxable years.
 However, whether Algoma is treated as a PFIC is determined on an annual basis, and Algoma may be a PFIC for the current taxable year and/or for future taxable years.
-The determination of whether a non-U.S. corporation is a PFIC is a factual determination that depends on, among other things, the composition of Algoma's and its subsidiaries' income and assets, and thus the determination can only be made annually after the close of each taxable year.
-Thus, no assurance can be given as to whether Algoma's U.S. counsel expresses no opinion with respect to Algoma's PFIC status for the current taxable year or prior or future taxable years.
+The determination of whether a non-U.S. corporation is a PFIC is a factual determination that depends on, among other things, the composition of Algoma's and its subsidiaries' income and assets, and the market value of their shares and assets, and thus the determination can only be made annually after the close of each taxable year.
+Thus, no assurance can be given as to whether Algoma will be a PFIC for the current taxable year or for any future taxable year.
+In addition, Algoma's U.S. counsel expresses no opinion with respect to Algoma's PFIC status for the current taxable year or prior or future taxable years.

 Under the PFIC rules, if Algoma were considered a PFIC at any time that a U.S. Holder owns Common Shares or Warrants, Algoma would generally continue to be treated as a PFIC with respect to such holder in a particular year unless (i) Algoma has ceased to be a PFIC and (ii) (a) the U.S. Holder has made a valid "QEF election" (as described below) for the first taxable year in which the holder owned such holder's Common Shares in which Algoma was a PFIC, (b) a valid mark-to-market election (as described below) is in effect for the particular year, or (c) the U.S. Holder has made a "deemed sale" election under the PFIC rules.
 If such a "deemed sale" election is made, a U.S. Holder will be deemed to have sold its Common Shares at their fair market value on the last day of the last taxable year in which Algoma is classified as a PFIC, and any gain from such deemed sale would be subject to the consequences described below.
-After the "deemed sale" election, the Common Shares with respect to which the "deemed sale" election was made will not be treated as shares in a PFIC.
+After the "deemed sale" election, the Common Shares with respect to which the "deemed sale" election was made will not be treated as shares in a PFIC unless Algoma subsequently becomes a PFIC.